ovh/cds/docs/content/hosting/ready-to-run/from-binaries.md

 ## Prerequisite

 - a Redis
-- a PostgreSQL 9.6 min (Version 14.0 recommanded)
+- a PostgreSQL 9.6 min (Version 14.0 recommended)

 ## Get the latest release from GitHub